clwang5/OpenFlights/README.md

 All algorithms will be run through [`/entry/main`](https://github.com/clwang5/OpenFlights/blob/main/entry/main.cpp) For output files, the directory can be specified (needs to exist) of where to put these output files.
 For using custom datasets, please see <a href="#creativity">Creativity</a>.
-The required inputs as well as commands for each of the functionality are as follows:\
+The required inputs as well as commands for each of the functionality are as follows:

 All "Examples:" provided are using the processed data from the OpenFlights dataset.
+Again, please see <a href="#creativity">Creativity</a> for using custom datasets.

 1. Shortest Path Between Airports (Dijkstra's):
   - Input: starting node number (represents an airport) and destination node number (both should be integer)